Michaela000/EPICHAD/project/index.md

 ## I've got a question!

 If you have any questions feel free to contact us any time.
-We are always open for feepback or new ideas!
+We are always open for feedback or new ideas!
 You can contact us on the GitHub website of the EPICHAD project or via email (bouzouin@students.uni-marburg.de & krothm@students.uni-marburg.de)